RBI Grade B 2022 Preparation Strategy, Exam Analysis & Cut Off

 Approach to mocks

 1. Writing mocks every week is very important.
 Mocks can be sectional or comprehensive, depending on the stage of your preparation.
-You can start with sectional tests by using my RBI Phase 1 and Phase 2 sectional mock books.
+You can start with sectional tests by using my RBI Grade B Phase 1 and Phase 2 sectional mock tests.
 When the examination is 1 month away, you can begin comprehensive mocks.

 2. Sectional as well as comprehensive tests help by improving time management skills of the aspirant.